 Shopping & Sourcing Guide · Updated June 2026

-Goodwill Outlet vs Bin Store: What's the Difference?
+Goodwill Outlet vs. Liquidation Bin Store: What's the Difference?

-A Goodwill Outlet sells regional, post-consumer donations by weight.
-A liquidation bin store sells retailer overstock and e-commerce returns on a daily descending flat-price model.
-Here is everything you need to know about how these stores work, what you will find, and how to choose the right one for your shopping goals.
+A Goodwill Outlet sells regional, post-consumer donations by weight, typically $1.49–$2.19 per pound.
+A liquidation bin store sells retailer overstock and e-commerce returns on a daily descending flat-price model, starting around $10–$14 on restock day and falling to $1 or less by clearance day.

 Blue rolling Goodwill Outlet bins on a warehouse floor at the Goodwill Houston Clearance Center in Texas